Diasporic Vietnamese narratives

 Diasporic Vietnamese narratives refer to the stories, memories, and experiences written about the Vietnamese diaspora.
 Vietnamese diaspora is the dispersion of Vietnamese people living outside of Vietnam.
 Scholars indicate that the Vietnamese diaspora is unique because of its complex "historical roots of refugee-exile circumstances."
 At the same time, Priscilla Koh asserts that "overseas Vietnam" should not be grouped as one massive "undifferentiated category" because periods of departure are not only complex, but their political eras should also be thoughtfully considered.
 Koh further states that during the 20th century, Vietnam has experienced several instances of "mass emigration" due to war, poverty, opportunities to study abroad, and political changes.

-In many cases, narratives of the Vietnamese diasporic community often foregrounds the memories and experiences of pre-1975 wartime, or pre-war narratives, and post-war refugees, particularly the Fall of Saigon on April 30, 1975.
-Stuart Cunningham and Tina Nguyen state that from 1965 to 1975, during the "height" of the Vietnam War, or what is often considered and labeled as the "American War," more than half of Vietnam's population were "displaced internally," being dispersed throughout the world and into "host countries" such as the United States, France, Canada, Australia, or Germany.
+In many cases, narratives of the Vietnamese diasporic community often foregrounds the memories and experiences of the pre-war period, pre-1975 wartime, and post-war refugees, with anti-communist sentiments arising from experiences of communist violence and oppression.
+Stuart Cunningham and Tina Nguyen state that from 1965 to 1975, during the "height" of the Vietnam War, more than half of Vietnam's population were "displaced internally," being dispersed throughout the world and into "host countries" such as the United States, France, Canada, Australia, or Germany.
 It was reported that about a hundred thousand Vietnamese were in other countries outside of Vietnam in 1975.
 According to a 2018 report from the Migration Policy Institute, at the end of the Vietnam War, about 125,000 Vietnamese refugees were evacuated and brought into United States sponsored bases and refugee camps.
 In 1975, displaced refugees - as they were labeled - from Vietnam, Laos, and Cambodia increased, allowing families to be "admitted" into the United States.
 The Vietnamese immigration population has increased every decade.
 The Migration Policy Institute reports that more than 1.3 million Vietnamese relocated to the United States, making the Vietnamese community the sixth largest community to reside in the country.
 Between the years of 2012 to 2016, immigrants from Vietnam often relocated to California (39%), Texas (13%), and Washington State and Florida (both 4%).